Enjoying our puzzle hints?

 Seems like it belongs to: CITIES

-Actually belongs to: PALINDROMES
+Actually belongs to: STARTING WITH SLANG FOR ZERO

 Today's Tricky Traps — Red Herrings Explained